dimitar-4/django-photographer-site/README.md

 ### Design

 * Color Scheme
-   * The main navigation menu have dark (black) background and white color text.
+   * The main navigation menu have dark (black-blue) background and white color text.
    * The pages content have reverce color scheme using white backgrounds and black text.
-White is also one of the best choices when showing photos so all other colors can pop.
+White is also one of the best choices when showing photos so all other colors can pop out.

 * Typography
    * The fonts used in the project are Kaushan Script for headers and titles, and Kavivanar for